Bhushan333at/gitdemo/README.md

 author- Pradyumna kolte <br>
 DOB: 08/01/2002
 city: Nandura
-ADD and COMMIT the modified files
+ADD and COMMIT the modified files<br>
+PULL the file to offline editor